Dealing with retrenchment or redundancy is not easy.

 Looking for a new job right after is equally challenging.

-While retrenchment regulations in Singapore stipulated by the Ministry of Manpower require companies to practice responsible retrenchment, going through an experience like this is still emotionally devastating.
+While retrenchment regulations in Singapore stipulated by the Ministry of Manpower require companies to practise responsible retrenchment, going through an experience like this is still emotionally devastating.

 This is especially true for employees who have served with companies for the longest time, only to be informed of an unexpected redundancy.